Sup2point0/Sup2point0/readme.md

 If you’re new here, you could drop into my [site<sup>↗</sup>](https://sup2point0.github.io).
 If you’re bored and feel like delving into my universe, my super-repo [*Assort*](https://github.com/Sup2point0/Assort) is literally endless – and who knows, maybe by the time you finish all of it I’ll have added twice as many files! (not really)

+I’ve had my fair share of catastrophic merge conflicts (and even merge-commit-less merge conflicts, would you believe it), tho I’m sure there’s ever more to come.
+Also don’t worry about my mildly ridiculous commit count, I have a lot of repos and often make micro-commits when on the go :v

 Anyway, I’ve hit my self-imposed character limit, so...
 I’ll leave you to explore ;)

 ---